 What makes Cross Waves Church different?

-We meet in homes to emphasize relationships.
+We meet in homes to emphasize relationships to aid in the disciple-making process.
 Meeting in homes naturally keeps the Home Groups small.
 Have you ever wondered why Jesus kept His main followers to only twelve people?

 Meeting in homes allows Cross Waves to be more cost effective.
 The majority of the contributions to Cross Waves go to ministry, not to pay for mortgages or for building upkeep.
 Cross Waves Church gives a higher percentage of its offerings to missions and community service this way.
 Each Home Group (we call them HotSpots), has money set aside from its contributions to use within their community as it chooses.